barumau/pandunia/english/english-pandunia.md

 any (no matter which)   : eni
 appearance (looks)   : rupe
 apple   : aple
+application   : aplike
+apply (put to use for a purpose)   : aplika
 April   : mes 4 (mes car)
 Arabic   : arabi
 archipelago   : nesia